Free Carrier Consultation? How You can Pay Less for Better Services!

 However, we would suggest connecting with your provider or the company that works with your telecommunications at least once per year, so they can take a look at what you have and what changes have taken place (or will take place) in your business, and can continue to make sure you are on the best plan, with the best pricing.

 Technology and it’s pricing change rapidly in the telecom and IT services world; you need to make sure that you have the best services from the best carriers at the lowest price available.

-Total Communication Services Inc. has more than 100 years of combined experience with carriers across Canada from telephone lines, internet connection, TV services for the hospitality industry and in long term care facilities as well as private data connections.
+Note: Total Communication Services Inc. has more than 100 years of combined experience with carriers across Canada from telephone lines, internet connection, TV services for the hospitality industry and in long term care facilities as well as private data connections.
 This wealth of experience has provided the company insights on the availability of services and when a customer should apply them to their business and the rates one should be paying.